 learning more can check out this handy guide to judging.

 How the heck do they do those boosts?!

-It’s against the rules for a synchronized swimmer to touch the bottom (or side) of the pool during a routine.
-Boosts — even when an athlete is catapulted
+It’s against the rules for an artistic swimmer to touch the bottom or side of the pool during a routine.
+Boosts — even when an athlete is catapulted into

-into the air — are executed solely by way of the power of the swimmers.
+the air — are executed solely by way of the power of the swimmers below.

 What if my swimmer needs to miss practice due to illness, injury or for another reason?

 Every practice is important in synchro, in large part because many routine components cannot be practiced without every swimmer there.
 Please have a

 careful read of the Attendance Policy section of the Policies and Guidelines to know how to appropriately deal with illness,